The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Introduction

-We find clearer results on birth outcomes.
-While marital fertility rates increased after the war in the areas that suffered relative male scarcity, this boom ended in the mid-1950s.
-By contrast, the stillbirth rate did not initially respond to changes in the sex ratio and only increased in the areas that faced relative male scarcity in the mid-1950s after the enactment of the Abortion Act.
-The wartime losses of men increased the share of out-of-wedlock births in the 1950s in Japan.
-These results are generally consistent with the theoretical predictions and findings of related previous studies \citep{Becker1991, Bethmann:2012il, Brainerd:2017bw}.
-Our findings thus provide suggestive evidence that the institutional context surrounding abortion can influence the fertility decision when men have a stronger bargaining position and that the initial share of out-of-wedlock births does not affect the non-marital fertility decision under relative male scarcity.

 This study contributes to the literature in the following three ways.
-First, it is the first study to investigate the different effects of the wartime losses of men on several marriage market and birth outcomes over time using a newly digitized census-based dataset including two postwar survey points.
-Among previous studies, \citet{Bethmann:2012il} investigate the regional heterogeneity in the war-induced shortfalls of men with respect to the share of prisoners on the non-marital fertility rate. \citet{Brainerd:2017bw} also finds urban--rural heterogeneity in the impacts of relative male scarcity on several demographic outcomes.
-However, little is known about the time-varying impacts of changes in the sex ratio due to the war.
-We find that shifts in the distribution of the sex ratio changed the impacts of relative male scarcity on marriage market and birth outcomes within five years and that the dynamics of the effects could vary by gender.
-This result indicates the importance of the dynamic relationships between the gender imbalance and demographic outcomes.
+First, this study investigates the different effects of the wartime losses of men on several marriage market outcomes over time using a newly digitized census-based dataset including two postwar survey points.
+Among previous studies, \citet{Bethmann:2012il} investigated regional differences in the war-induced shortfall of men with respect to the share of prisoners in the non-marital fertility rate. \citet{Brainerd:2017bw} also found urban-rural heterogeneity in the impacts of relative male scarcity on several demographic outcomes.
+Both studies assessed the regional heterogeneity in the effects.
+While a recent study by \citet{Kesternich2020-ts} analyzed the effect of the losses of men in WWII on the life cycle fertility of women in the long run, the time-varying impacts of wartime male losses on marriage market outcomes have been understudied.
+We find suggestive evidence that the impact of relative male scarcity on marriages among widowed women became clearer after their military pension was reinstated in the early 1950s.
+This finding implies the importance of institutional change in evaluating postwar marriage markets.